ytti/oxidized/README.md

 ### Ubuntu SystemV init setup

-The init script assumes that you have a used named 'oxidized' and that oxidized is in one of the following paths:
+The init script assumes that you have a user named 'oxidized' and that oxidized is in one of the following paths:

 ```text
 /sbin